usdot-fhwa-stol/tim-bc/README.md

 Saxton Transportation Operations Laboratory (STOL), Office of Operations Research and Development, Federal Highway Administration (FHWA)

 ## Background

+This open-source project is part of the [CARMA Transportation Systems Management and Operations (TSMO)](https://usdot-carma.atlassian.net/wiki/spaces/CRMTSMO/overview) effort.
+The goal is to raise awareness of the [existing TIM-BC tool](https://www.fhwa.dot.gov/software/research/operations/timbc/), and engage with stakeholders to improve the tool.
+For more information about the project and the tool, please visit the STOL TIM-BC Confluence space.

+## About the TIM-BC Tool

 The TIM-BC tool is a web-based software with standardized BC methodologies that can be universally employed in BC analysis of different TIM strategies.
 With its built-in databases and empirical equations, the tool is simple to use and less data-intensive.